leifj/draft-johansson-zkp-usecases/draft-johansson-zkp-usecases.md

 ## Proof of age

-Proof of age means the ability to proove that a subject is above or below a required age.
+Proof of age means the ability to prove that a subject is above or below a required age.
 Commonly cited use case include access to mature or age-limited content (eg related to online gambling).
-Proof of age is also relevant when the subject needs to proove that he or she is below a certain age-limit, for instance when the subject is accessing an online service intended for, and meant to be a safe space for, children.
+Proof of age is also relevant when the subject needs to prove that he or she is below a certain age-limit, for instance when the subject is accessing an online service intended for, and meant to be a safe space for, children.

 A proof of age can be produced using a so called range-proof from a credential that contains an authentic date of birth or an authentic age claim for the subject.

 ## Proof of human

-Proof of human means the ability to proove that a subject is human.
+Proof of human means the ability to prove that a subject is human.
 This could be achived by producing a zkp proof from a credential only given to humans.
 It is often presumed that a passport or similar travel document, or the Personal Identity Document (PID) credentials envisioned by the eIDAS regulation will only be provided to humans but it is by no means certain that all countries and organizations that issue recognized ICAO travel documents would only issue them to persons (humans).
 ICAO guidelines make no explicit requirement that only humans are allowed to obtain a passport or an emergency travel document but the term "person" indicates that this is the intent.

 The reason proof of human may be interesting follows from the increased use of semi-autonomous agents that sometimes acts independently from, or on loosely formulated instructions (prompts) from a human.
 It may be useful to distinguish actions taken by a human from actions taken by an agent as the result of a prompt and also from actions taken independently from any human interaction.
-Such actions are sometimes, but not always recorded together with identifiable information and the use of zkp allows the trust in the "human:ness" to be seperated from any trust in the agent holding the authorzation for the act itself.
+Such actions are sometimes, but not always recorded together with identifiable information and the use of zkp allows the trust in the "human:ness" to be separated from any trust in the agent holding the authorzation for the act itself.

 ## Proof of liveness

 In the 3 party model a credential is issued to a digital "wallet" under the control of the subject.
 Cryptographic controls - aka holder binding - is used to ensure that a given credential is issued to one specific wallet.
 Cryptographic binding cannot however ensure that the subject is the only one able to control the wallet and it is sometimes necessary to know that a particular subject is in direct control of the wallet device.
 This is sometimes called liveness checks and is commonly used when issuing credentials based on travel documents, drivers licenses and other documents that carry some form of biometric data that can be matched with a subject.
 Liveness checks are carried out in order to ensure (to some degree) that the subject is physically present instead of (say) having their actions emulated by software.

 A liveness credential is a representation of a recent liveness check and the use of zkp enables a verifier to have confidence in that a trusted liveness verification has been done without providing any additional information.
-It would be possible to combine the liveness check with an identity verification in the holder to be able to proove that the same individual holding an particular form of identity document (say a PID) was recently present and in control of the holder device.
+It would be possible to combine the liveness check with an identity verification in the holder to be able to prove that the same individual holding an particular form of identity document (say a PID) was recently present and in control of the holder device.

 ## Proof of membership